-(Remove figure 54-18 [Orpah] from the board.)
+(Remove 54-18 [Orpah].)
 Orpah decided that Naomi was right.
 She kissed her mother-in-law on the cheek and cried.
 Then she turned around and walked back to her home in Moab.

 "Look," Naomi said to Ruth, "your sister-in-law has gone back home to Moab.
 You should go too.
 I am old.
 You don't want to go with me.
 I am sad and bitter.
 Follow Orpah."